rhodyprog4ds/BrownFall22/_sources/syllabus/grading.md

 In this example, the student struggled to understand in class and on assignments.
 Assignments were submitted that showed some understanding, but all had some serious mistakes, so only level 1 achievements were earned from assignments.
 The student wanted to get a B and worked hard to get the level 2 achievements on the portfolio checks.

-## Ram Tokens

-Ram Tokens in this course will be used as a currency for extra effort.
-You can earn Ram Tokens by doing work that supports your learning or class activities, but do not directly demonstrate achievements.
-You can spend Ram Tokens to get extra grading.
-This will be mostly applicable to Portfolio Checks.
-In Checks 3 & 4, some achievements will not be eligible for grading as per the [table](portfolioskills).
-However, you can exchange Ram Tokens to make more achievements eligible for assessment.
-This system rewards you for putting in consistent effort, even if it takes you many tries to understand a concept.

-To accumulate Ram Tokens, you submit a 'Deposit' to the [Ram Token Bank: http://drsmb.co/ramtoken](http://drsmb.co/ramtoken) with a link to what you did to earn a token.
-To apply Ram tokens for extra grading, submit the same form, with a link to the assignment and add the Ramtoken label to the Feedback PR.